Benetton founder steps down for son

 A company spokesman confirmed the remarks made in the interview.
 Alessandro is currently deputy chairman.

-Benetton has suffered from the emergence of more-flexible rivals such as Inditex's Zara (ITX.MC) and Sweden's H&M (HMb.ST).
+Benetton has suffered from the emergence of more-flexible rivals such as Inditex's Zara and Sweden's H&M .
 In January the family announced it would delist the company after a buyout of minority shareholders.

 An industry source told Reuters in February that Alessandro was set to take charge and that the buy-out would give him room for possible asset disposals or alliances and help revamp the group to accommodate other family members.